Leelo Keevallik, Principle Investigator, Professor

 Leelo Keevallik is a Professor in Language an Culture at Linköping University.
 She has a PhD in Finno-Ugric linguistics and has been working on the sociolinguistics, phonetics and interactional grammar of spoken Estonian.
 Her current research targets embodied interaction in various settings, such as dance and pilates classes, and collaborative physical work in multilingual companies.
-Her recent overview article What does embodied interaction tell us about grammar?
-(2018) problematizes the boundaries of language, and she is now focusing on vocalizations at the edge of lexicon: pain cries, strain grunts, and those expressing what a dance move feels like.
+Her current work problematizes the boundaries of language, and she is now focusing on vocalizations at the edge of lexicon, and how the sensing body is incorporated into language in different ways.
+She is Principal Investigator of the Non-lexical vocalizations project, the Sounding for others project, and most recently a new grant on Syntax and the body (link in Swedish).
+In 2025, she was awarded the prestigious Swensons Prize for her contributions to linguistics (link in Swedish).

 leelo.keevallik[@liu.se]

-Emily Hofstetter is a Research fellow/Biträdande universitetslektor at Linköping University.
-She received her PhD from Loughborough University, examining how constituents and politicians discuss local concerns.
-She is a CARM Associate, and her past work has examined several applied options for sociolinguistic research.
-She is now focusing on the fundamentals of language, specifically non-lexical vocalizations in a variety of settings.
-For the project, she is primarily examining board gaming and rock climbing activities, and how non-lexicals support play, competition, and sociality.
-For more information on conversation analysis, see her Youtube videos.
+Emily Hofstetter is an Associate Professor/Universitetslektor at Linköping University.
+They received their PhD from Loughborough University, examining how constituents and politicians discuss local concerns.
+Emily is a CARM Associate, and past work has examined several applied options for sociolinguistic research.
+Emily’s research aims to uncover how our bodies, sensations, and biological needs impact our social interactions .
+For these projects, she is primarily examining board gaming and rock climbing activities.
+For more information on conversation analysis, see Emily’s Youtube videos.

 emily.hofstetter[@liu.se]